snewton17/AutoViz/README.md

 save_plot_dir=None: Directory for saving plots.
 None is default, which saves the plots in current directory​

+## Chart Format

+If Chart_format = Svg, png or jpg, then matplot lib charts are plotted in line in Jupyter Notebooks​

+If Chart_format = Bokeh, then interactive Bokeh charts are plotted​

+If Chart_format = Server,then dashboards will pop up in browser​

+If Chart_format = HTML, then interactive Bokeh charts will be created and saved as an HTML under 'AutoViz_Plots' directory ​

+If 'bokeh', 'server', or 'html' format are desired, use PyCharm.
+'Svg', 'png' and 'jpg' are fine to use in Jupyter Notebooks​

 ## FixDQ() Function
 AutoViz provides data quality assessment by default and helps you fix data quality issues using the FixDQ() function​.